alec-kingsley/jotter/README.md

 x + y ≡ x + 3
 ```

-Each subgroup can have its own subgroup.
+Each context can have its own contexts as children.
 You may think of the `>` as a way to just
 save a program state to come back to it.

-In an interactive terminal, it will display as many `>` as are the current group.
+In an interactive terminal, it will display as many `>` as are the current context.
-To leave a subgroup in a terminal, one can also use `Ctrl+d`.
+To leave a context in a terminal, one can also use `Ctrl+d`.
 The above usage in a terminal while using `Ctrl+d` would look like this:

 ```
 > y = 3